-Length: 10 - 12 pages (double spaced), plus a title page and reference page thorough analysis of that topic.
+Value: 40% Due Date: Two weeks after the last class Length: 10 - 12 pages (double spaced), plus a title page and reference page Туре: Final paper Description : Students will choose one of the core topics from the course, and will develop a thorough analysis of that topic.
 They will use at least 5 scholarly references.
-One part of the paper will include an overview of that topic within the context of Canadian institutions.
+One par the paper will include an overview of that topic within the context of Canadian institutions.
 Within the research paper, they should describe how this topic aligns with a particular analytical frame and the connection of that frame to the current trends and tensions experienced at post-secondary institutions.
 Students will highlight how this topic supports the mission and espoused goals of the university.